sprblm/CTFG-Wikidata/README.md

 1. make sure Wikidata IDs don't duplicate in airtable?

 # First-time deployment
-The regular run will deploy some things (like fields), but consult [./manual_deployments.md](./manual_deployments.md) to see what needs to be deployed manually.
+The regular run might deploy some things (like basic fields), but consult [./manual_deployments.md](./manual_deployments.md) to see what needs to be deployed manually.